 Each floor of Briscoe Library has a designated purpose and a corresponding noise level.
 Library users are asked to be respectful of their colleagues, and adhere to these designations, and self-monitor the noise level.
 Library staff do not shush users.
 See the Find Your Space guide for more information.

 Group study rooms may only be occupied by UT Health students, staff, faculty, and residents.
 All occupants must wear their ID badges.
 A group consists of two (2) or more people.
-Reservations are made for one-time room use only.
+Reservations are made for one-time room use only and allow a maximum of four hours per day.
 Recurring classes, meetings, or events should reserve through University Scheduling.

 The library reserves the right to refuse to reserve a room for any group or individual who abuses the facilities or policies.